tubbyK/tensorflow_tutorial/README.md

-Tensorflow tutorial as learned on freeCodeCamp.org
+Tensorflow tutorial as learned on freeCodeCamp.org and https://www.tensorflow.org/